James-Yu/LaTeX-Workshop/README.md

 4. Name the recipe with the `name` field.
 5. Happy typesetting.

+### <a name="problem-pane"></a>Problem Panel and `--max-print-lines`

+LaTeX compilers usually produce hard wrapped log messages, which makes them really hard to parse.
+To hopefully deal with complex log messages, we have decided to rely on non hard wrapped log messages.
+This can be achieved either

+- by setting the environment variable `max_print_line`.
+This is automatically done within the extension and works for the TeXLive distribution.
+- by adding the `--max-print-line` option to the compilers.
+This is automatically done within the extension and works for the MiKTeX distribution.
+Unfortunately, some compilers such as `lualatex` or `xelatex` do not understand this option and may therefore fail.
+To disable the automatic addition of this option, set `latex-workshop.maxPrintLine.option.enabled` to `false`.

+Note that when log messages are hard wrapped, the _Problems Pane_ may be messed up.

 ### Root file?

 While it is fine to write all contents in one `.tex` file, it is common to split things up for simplicity.
 For such LaTeX projects, the file with `\begin{document}` is considered as the root file, which serves as the entry point to the project.
 LaTeX Workshop intelligently finds the root file when a new document is opened, the active editor is changed, or any LaTeX Workshop command is executed.